giovanniboscu/continuous-section-field/docs/aes/draft-eg.md

 ## Abstract

 Before any discretization is introduced, a structural member is treated as an object defined over a longitudinal continuum.
 Here, continuity refers to the domain of representation rather than to the exclusion of prescribed jumps or piecewise laws.
-The resulting formulation is referred to as Continuous Section Field (CSF).
+Continuous Section Field (CSF) formalizes this view through a field $S(z)$ whose value at each axial coordinate is a local state composed of spatial regions and participation values.

-To make the field representation well defined and constructible, the model must specify how each local state is built.
-In CSF, this is done by separating the local state into a geometric component and material-participation components.
-The geometric component of $S(z)$ is defined by boundary-vertex correspondences along the axial coordinate; the spatial regions at each coordinate are induced by these correspondences.
-Material participation is represented by independent longitudinal fields that define the axial/bending and shear/torsion contribution of each region.
-The geometric field, the axial/bending participation field $w_i(z)$, and the shear/torsion participation field $k_i(z)$ are separate components of the same model and are not constrained to follow a common evolution law.
+To make this field well defined and constructible, CSF defines each local state as an ordered collection of region triples $(\Omega_i(z), w_i(z), k_i(z))$.
+The spatial region $\Omega_i(z)$ is induced by boundary-vertex correspondences along the axial coordinate.
+The quantities $w_i(z)$ and $k_i(z)$ are the values, at the same coordinate, of the axial/bending and shear/torsion participation fields assigned to region $i$.
+In this way, geometry and participation are connected region by region while remaining separate components of the model.
+The spatial region $\Omega_i(z)$, the axial/bending participation field $w_i(z)$, and the shear/torsion participation field $k_i(z)$ are not constrained to share a common evolution law.

-With these components defined, $S(z)$ is promoted to a first-class mathematical entity.
-Field-level operations can then be applied to the same underlying object: local evaluation, differentiation where the prescribed laws are regular, and integration all act on $S(z)$ rather than on separately assembled local values.
-The model therefore remains a complete parametric description within the representation class defined by the boundary-vertex correspondences and the prescribed participation fields.
-The paper formalizes this representation and the rules by which spatial regions and participation fields combine into a local state.
+With these components defined, $S(z)$ becomes the primary mathematical object.
+Field-level operations — local evaluation, differentiation where the prescribed laws are regular, and integration — act on the same underlying description rather than on separately assembled local values.
+The model remains a parametric description within the representation class defined by boundary-vertex correspondences and prescribed participation fields.

-CSF therefore defines a first-class field object for the class of longitudinal models in which spatial regions and participation fields are combined within the same function $S(z)$ while remaining independently prescribed components.
+The paper formalizes this representation and its composition rules for the class of longitudinal models in which spatial regions and participation fields remain independently prescribed components of the same function $S(z)$.